-Mangoes are good for dogs as they only have a small amount of natural occurring acid, which is well tolerated by your dog’s tummy.
-However they have a high concentration of natural occurring fruit sugar which can lead to obesity and should only be given in small amounts.
+Mangoes are also good for dogs as they only have a small amount of natural occurring acid, which is well tolerated by your dog’s tummy.
+However, they do have a high concentration of natural occurring fruit sugar which can lead to obesity and should only be given in small amounts.

-Always peel mangoes and remove the pit before giving any to dogs, as the pit contains a small amount of toxic cyanide.
+There are precautions to take before feeding your dog mangoes.
+Always peel mangoes and remove the pit before giving any to your pooch, as the pit contains a small amount of toxic cyanide.
 Since cyanide poisoning can be lethal, it is important to make sure you never give any fruit pits to your pup.

 Other fruits that contain cyanide and should be avoided are peaches, cherries, apricots and plums.
 Cyanide is a poison that inhibits the blood to carry any more oxygen and therefore can lead to death.

 The best way to get chemical-free mangoes is from your friendly neighbour who may have a few spare hanging on their tree.
 Your local organic fruit shop is also a good option.